 curl -Ls https://raw.githubusercontent.com/nolirium/aroc/onescript/RootandSEpatch.sh | sudo sh

 - Reboot your device.

-- Now install Root checker and check whether you acquired root access.
+- Now install the Root checker and check whether you acquired root access.

 This method isn’t different from the above one.
 The above code is a combination of the codes provided below.
-But some people might face issues with above code, so you can follow method 2.
+But some people might face issues with the above code, so you can follow this method to root Chrome OS.